Qumulo/docs/administrator-guide/protocols/nfsv4.1-acls.md

 keywords: NFS, NFS4.1, NFSv4.1, access control list, ACL, access control entry, ACE, AUTH_SYS, AUTH_UNIX, AUTH_NONE, AUTH_KRB5 authentication, permissions, file access, file access permissions, trustee, trustee representation
 ---

-This section explains how you can use Qumulo Core's implementation of NFSv4.1 with access control lists (ACLs) to manage access permissions for files.
+This section explains how to use Qumulo Core's implementation of NFSv4.1 with access control lists (ACLs) to manage access permissions for files.
 The Qumulo Core implementation supports using `AUTH_SYS` credentials (also known as `AUTH_UNIX`), `AUTH_NONE` (which acts as `AUTH_SYS` but maps incoming UIDs and GIDs to `nobody`), and `AUTH_KRB5` or `AUTH_KRB5P` credentials.
 You can use the CLI tools in the `nfs-acl-tools` Linux package to allow or deny various operations.

 For more information about NFSv4.1, see [Enabling and Using NFSv4.1 on a Qumulo Cluster](/nfsv4.1-enabling-using.md).